oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

-#  Generic geometry of steady state varieties
+#  The generic geometry of steady state varieties
 This repository contains files for the manuscript "The generic geometry of steady state varieties"by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero.

 ## File descriptions